Search this site ...

-Immediately, with the phrase 'African craft' one enters into the realm of what is art and what is craft?
-A never-ending discourse that will, one suspects, continue to be agitatedly discussed forever.
+Immediately, with the phrase 'African craft' one enters into the realm of:

-Studying African craft allows us to look at issues of cultural identity and history as well as aesthetics; all topics that are relevant in contemporary craft as much as in traditional craft.
+Studying African craft allows us to look at issues of cultural identity and history as well as aesthetics; topics relevant in contemporary craft as much as in traditional craft.

 The following represent the major forms of African craft...